-If you're fairly flexible with your travel dates, volunteer to be bumped from your flight.
+If you're fairly flexible with your travel times and dates, you can volunteer to be bumped from your flight.

-Check the seating plan on the flight in advance — it could be a good indicator of whether it'll be overbooked.
+Check the seating plan on the flight in advance as it could be a good indicator of whether it'll be overbooked.
 In fact, some flights might already be overbooked before you get there.

 After you arrive at the airport, get to the gate early and let the flight crew know that you're willing to be bumped if there aren't enough seats for everyone.

-They won't know if the flight is overbooked until boarding so be patient.
-You're more likely to get bumped off if you only have hand luggage so bear that in mind.
+They won't know if the flight is overbooked until boarding, so be patient.
+You're also more likely to get bumped off if you only have hand luggage, so that’s worth keeping in mind.

 While you're waiting, listen out for announcements asking for volunteers who are happy to give up their seats.

-Compensation varies if you volunteer to be bumped, but you'll often get flight vouchers worth more than the price you paid or other rewards like upgrades and cash – on top of a seat on a later flight.
+Compensation varies if you volunteer to be bumped, but you'll often get flight vouchers worth more than the price you paid or other rewards such as upgrades and cash, as well as a seat on a later flight.